gabogoses/inov_box_doc/README.md

 ### Reboot
 Inovbox reboot automatically every 8 hours.
 You can change the setting inside ```.bash_profile```

+## 🎛️ Process

+### Initialization :
+	- Read mac address
+	- Read sequence
+	- Read config file
+	- wifi test connection
+### After Initialization :
+	- Generate SSID and password for hotspot mode
+		CASE 1 - The box is connected to internet: case 1 - The box has a sequence and connects to the server => The box will download the files of the playlist from inovhub.
+When the files are downloaded it will start playing case 2 - The box does not have sequence and it will show the MAC Address CASE 2 - The box isn't connected to internet: case 1 - The box has a sequence and it will play it case 2 - The box do not have sequence and it will show the hotspot screen to connect it to internet

 ## 🔑 Connect Through SSH
 Make sure your box is properly set up and connected.